 Hussam Aitelqadi (class of 2023) is an International Relations and Public Administration transfer student to GU-Q, coming from the International University of Sarajevo.
 Born in Bosnia, he is a Moroccan and has lived most of his life in Qatar.
-He is currently assisting Professor Karine Walther on her upcoming book, Spreading the Faith.
+He assisted Professor Karine Walther on her book, Spreading the Faith.
 He is planning to major in International Politics, but his primary fields of interest are political economy and national security.

 Anji Effat (class of 2021) is a student at GU-Q majoring in International Economics.
-She currently works as a research assistant at CIRS with Professor Karine Walther.
+She worked as a research assistant at CIRS with Professor Karine Walther.
 Her interests revolve around renewable sources of energy (solar, more specifically), cross-cultural understanding, and political economy.

 Ibtesam Abaza (2014-2015)